 Negative power prices are becoming more common and there are greater concerns about brown- and black-outs.
 As a result there is now a demand from both generators and consumers to upgrade to a smarter system, which integrates the benefits of clean renewable energy and the consistency of traditional plant.

-We envisage the UK power market moving in a similar direction and have ambitions for our UK VPP to assist in providing a future reliable power supply.
+We envisage the Irish power market moving in a similar direction and have ambitions for our VPP to assist in providing a future reliable power supply.